Skip to content

 cache_ttl 300 Seconds to cache the HA topology pull before refreshing

-domains light, switch, fan, cover, lock, climate Entity domains exposed to voice control
+domains light, switch, fan, cover, lock, climate, scene, script, button, input_button, input_boolean, vacuum, media_player Entity domains exposed to voice control

 default_room Room assumed when the user names none